5 WEEKEND ADVENTURES OUTSIDE MICHIGAN

-Michigan is great.
-We’ve established it.
-But sometimes it’s needed to get out and go exploring beyond the boundaries.
+Michigan is great, but sometimes it’s needed to get out and go exploring beyond the boundaries.
 We all know how busy life can be, and the thought of a reality-escaping adventure can seem far from possible.

 Well, let’s say you only have a weekend available.
 No problem…no problem at all.
 There are plenty of rad places outside Michigan that you can manage in a weekend.
 Trust me, I do it all the time.